Ford A series

-In 1967, Ford made the decision to carry out a thorough investigation of the sector of 3.5 to 7 ton GVW trucks.
+In 1967, Ford made the decision to carry out a thorough investigation of the sector of 3.5 to 6.3 ton GVW trucks.

 The decision to introduce the range was made in 1970 and development began in early 1971.

-Public debut for the A series was at the Frankfurt Motor Show 1973.
+Is public debut came at the 1973 Frankfurt Motor Show.

 Some 20 vehicles running over 500,000 miles were used during the three-year, 12 million-pound proving and development programme.

-The A series was commercially first introduced on September 13, 1973.
+The A series went on sale in the UK on September 13, 1973.

-Over 350 basic variants were built, allowing for wheelbase, gross weight, engine and body types, and also LHD and RHD.
+Over 350 basic variants were built, allowing for variances of wheelbase, gross weight, engine and body types, and also for LHD and RHD.

-Even an articulated tractor or "baby" artic, the AA0709 with a GCW of 6600 kg was added to the range but only sold in the UK.
+Even an articulated tractor or "baby" artic, the AA0709 with a GCW of 6600 kg was available, in RHD form only.

-The "A" cab shared most components with the Transit and the most notable differences are the longer and wider wings, longer hood and a different grille.
+The A Series cab shared a number of panels and other components with the Transit, the most notable differences being the longer and wider wings, longer bonnet and a different grille.
+However, the primary difference between the two was the chassis, monocoque construction not being available on the A Series.

-Unlike the Transit that had a facelift in 1977/1978 the "A" retained its profile for the entire period of production.
+Unlike the Transit that had a facelift in 1977/1978, the A Series retained its profile for the entire period of production.

 The A series could be divided into two categories: